Mansard Loft Conversion Cost

 Mansard Loft Conversion Plans

 An architect, architectural technician, or surveyor will need to draw up plans for your mansard loft conversion.
-These plans should include all structural changes that are required.
+These plans should include all required structural changes.

 Obtaining Planning Permission